mdavidsaver/p4p-dev/documentation/gw.rst

 so that each server sends only a single update to the Gateway, which then repeats it to each client.

-This structure shields the servers from an excessive number of clients.
-The Gateway is essentially invisible to both clients and servers.
+So the PVA servers and IOCs see only a single client, and are shielded from a potentially large number of clients on the other side of the gateway.

 .. note::
     Each gateway process can define multiple internal Servers and Clients.